 (1) PW = * 1024 * Resolution

-where VR2 is the voltage at the center tap of R2 and the Resolution is determined by the voltage at pin 7 of the PIC as described in Part 1 in the December 2016 issue.
+where VR2 is the voltage at the center tap of R2 and the Resolution is determined by the voltage at pin 7 of the PIC as described in Part 1.
 The output pulse width is independent of the triggering pulse width or VDD.

 I have written three sample programs demonstrating one-shot operation for the PIC12F1572 processor.
 The reason for choosing this particular processor is simply that it is the one I have used most recently for one of my projects.
 Schematic 3 is the test setup I used for the three programs.